nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`UiStore.java`](../src/main/java/seedu/toluist/ui/UiStore.java)

 `UiStore` holds the data to be used by the `Ui`.
 An example would be the task data to be displayed to the user.

 In essence, `UiStore` acts as a **View Model** for the `Ui`.
+The reason why `UiStore` is separate from the `Model` is because a lot of the states used in the `UiStore` are Ui-specific states.
+Having them separate allows having a clear separation of concern between ui states and business logic states.

+Since `UiStore` acts as a single universal state container for the Ui, it also implement the *Singleton* pattern.

 #### 3.2.3.
 Reactive nature of the UI ####

-To keep the UI predictable and to reduce the number of lines of codes used to dictate how the UI should change based on state changes, we make use of reactive programming in our UI.
-You can declare how the UI should be rendered based solely on the states held by the `UiStore`. `Ui` and `UiStore` together implement the **Observer-Observable** pattern where the `Ui` will listen directly to changes in `UiStore` and re-render automatically.
+To keep the Ui predictable and to reduce the number of lines of codes used to dictate how the UI should change based on state changes, we make use of reactive programming in our UI.

+You can declare how the Ui should be rendered based solely on the states held by the `UiStore`. `Ui` and `UiStore` together implement the **Observer-Observable** pattern where the `Ui` will listen directly to changes in `UiStore` and re-render automatically.

+To make an `UiView` object listen to changes to from a state in `UiStore`, you can use the `bind` API provided by `UiStore`.
+For example, `ResultView` is bound to the observable property `observableCommandResult` of `UiStore` with `uiStore.bind(resultView, uiStore.getObservableCommandResult()) `.
+This way, whenever the command result changes in `UiStore`, the result view will re-render itself.

-The diagram below shows how the UI reacts when an add command is called.
+The diagram below shows how `Ui` reacts when an add command is called.
 The UI simply needs to display all the tasks available in the `UiStore`, without knowing what was the exact change.

 <img src="images/UiSequence.png" width="600"><br>
-_Figure 3.2.3 : Interactions Inside the UI for the `add study` Command_
+**Figure 3.2.3**: Interactions Inside the UI for the `add study` Command_

 The reactive approach is borrowed from modern Javascript front-end frameworks such as [React.js](https://facebook.github.io/react/) and [Vue.js](https://vuejs.org/v2/guide/reactivity.html).